bl0nd/chive/README.md

 alacritty: added "gruvbox"
 ```

-You can see that if we don't specify any targets, the `solarized` and `gruvbox`
-variants are created for all targets.
-If you only want to create variants for a
+If you only want to create variants for a particular target, simply add the
-particular target, simply add the target's name to the list (note that order
+target's name to the list (note that order does not matter, just write them
-does not matter, just write them however they pop into your head):
+however they pop into your head):

 ```console
 $ chive -v zenburn vim ayu